renzibei/hexo-cdn-jsdelivr/readme.md

 As it is recommanded in [Hexo documents](https://hexo.io/docs/asset-folders), you can use `{% asset_img slug [title] %}` tag in your markdown post file to insert pictures in the posts.

 Originally, setting `post_asset_folder` as true, you place the pictures in each folder for the posts.
 Now with `hexo-cdn-jsdelivr`, you don't have to move your pictures assets.
-This plugin will automatically push all your pictures of posts to the the repository on Github and using the jsdelivr cdn link in the generated html pages.
+This plugin will automatically push all your pictures of posts to the repository on Github and using the jsdelivr CDN link in the generated html pages.

 ### Other Static Assets

-Except the images in posts, you can use this plugin to upload other static assets to CDN too!
-For example, you may have some `.js` or `.css` files in your site that you want to upload to the CDN.
+Except for the images in posts, you can use this plugin to upload other static assets to CDN too!
+For example, you may have some `.js` or `.css` files on your site that you want to upload to the CDN.

 There are several templates(which is `Helper` in hexo) you can use in to turn assets to CDN link.